-The intent is for the successful hiring and retention to lead to a stable teaching force going forward and the revisions that are planned for POS to provide for more entrance and exit points will lead to increase academic performance and completion rates.
-If these strategies are successful we will look to other funds to repeat as needed.
+The intent is for the successful revision of POS will lead to more opportunities for students in high wage, high skill and in-demand occupations in the region.
+The revisions that are planned for POS to provide for more entrance and exit points will lead to increase academic performance and completion rates and help us reach the SDPL.